 The Life of a Fort

 This is a great place to begin your exploration of the Fort.
-The twelve minute film reveals the thousand-year defensive history of the Castle Hill site, on which the Fort is built.
+The seven minute film reveals the thousand-year defensive history of the Castle Hill site, on which the Fort is built.

 Discover why and how the Fort was built, and the construction details that made it unique in its time.See how the Fort and the town of Newhaven played an active role in two World Wars and how, post-war, the Fort was left derelict before being restored to its former glory.